felix-mu/geomap-wms-panel/README.md

 > At the moment **Geomap WMS Panels of version 1.0.0, 1.0.1, 2.0.0 and 2.0.1** will experience these effects of wrong tooltips locations when using **Grafana >= 11.3.x**.
 >
 > Available fixes:
 > - [Release v1.0.2](https://github.com/felix-mu/geomap-wms-panel/releases/tag/v1.0.2) will fix the wrong tooltips locations for **Geomap WMS Panels of version 1.x**.
-Due to the restrictions of Grafana Labs it is currently (as of 13.11.2025) not possible to submit patches of older versions than the latest one, so this fix must be installed by configuring Grafana to install plugins from a zip file, e.g. `felixrelleum-geomapwms-panel@@https://github.com/felix-mu/geomap-wms-panel/releases/download/v1.0.2/felixrelleum-geomapwms-panel-1.0.2.zip`.\
+This fix might be installed by configuring Grafana to install plugins from a zip file, e.g. `felixrelleum-geomapwms-panel@@https://github.com/felix-mu/geomap-wms-panel/releases/download/v1.0.2/felixrelleum-geomapwms-panel-1.0.2.zip`.\
 > See the offical docs for how to install plugins from other sources than the Grafana Plugin Catalog ([configure docker](https://grafana.com/docs/grafana/latest/setup-grafana/configure-docker/), [configure-grafana](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#plugins-1)).
-> ```
-> ❌ wrong-plugin-version
->
-> Plugin version 1.0.2 is invalid.
->
-> Details: The submitted plugin version 1.0.2 is not greater than the latest published version 2.0.1 on grafana.com.
-> ```
+> > ℹ️ The Geomap WMS Panel plugin v1.0.2 is now also available in the official Grafana Plugin Catalog: https://grafana.com/grafana/plugins/felixrelleum-geomapwms-panel/
 > - **Ongoing**: Currently it is worked on a release v2.0.2 to fix the tooltip location for Geomap WMS Panel 2.x which also will be submitted to the Grafana Labs Plugin catalog to be available on official channels. \
 > In the mean time the fixed plugin version for v2.x (-> 2.0.2) might be installed via URL pointing to the downloadable zip file of the release, e.g. `felixrelleum-geomapwms-panel@@https://github.com/felix-mu/geomap-wms-panel/releases/download/v2.0.2/felixrelleum-geomapwms-panel-2.0.2.zip`
 > > ℹ️ Note that the release artifacts of release 2.0.2 might not be stable as long as the plugin submission is not accepted by Grafana Labs, since Grafana Labs might request for minor changes due to their code rules